yzdbg/dstream/README.md

 Stream your music from anywhere.
 ![](dScreen.gif)
 This project was inspired by and based on the original work by [DusteDdk/dstream](https://github.com/DusteDdk/dstream) and a subsequen fork by [sirodoht/dstream](https://github.com/sirodoht/dstream).
-This project has thus used the same name in its respect.
+This project has thus kept the same name in its respect.

 ## Features